migration

 Short answer

-A CollaborateMD-to-Medi migration is thirty to forty-five days of operational transition, plus a clearinghouse enrollment window that starts the day you sign.
-CollaborateMD's built-in clearinghouse is eProviderSolutions (ePS), an EverHealth sibling company — not a neutral third party.
-Leaving CollaborateMD means leaving ePS, and every payer enrolled through ePS requires fresh transaction enrollment through Stedi, the clearinghouse Medi routes on.
-That work takes two to six weeks per payer.
-CollaborateMD exports patient demographics, claim history, and payment records on formal request, but the Customer Software Agreement permits account deletion after termination, so the export request must happen before the account closes.
-Open denials, in-flight appeals, and unposted ERAs do not leave through any file export.
-The pattern that protects revenue is forward-only: new claims go into Medi from cutover, legacy claims stay in CollaborateMD for sixty to ninety days of continued A/R work under a documented closeout clause.
+For planning, we usually estimate around one business day per practice for the Medi cutover once exports and payer-enrollment inputs are ready, with a clearinghouse enrollment window that opens the day you sign.
+CollaborateMD's built-in clearinghouse is eProviderSolutions (ePS), an EverHealth sibling, not a neutral third party.
+Leaving CollaborateMD means leaving ePS: every payer needs fresh transaction enrollment through Stedi, the clearinghouse Medi routes on, and that runs two to six weeks per payer.
+CollaborateMD exports patient demographics, claim history, and payment records on formal request, but its Customer Software Agreement permits account deletion after termination, so request the export before the account closes.
+Open denials, in-flight appeals, and unposted ERAs leave through no file export.
+The pattern that protects revenue is forward-only: new claims go into Medi from cutover, legacy claims stay in CollaborateMD for A/R closeout.
+Medi migration is free with a 12-month commitment, or $100 per client practice (capped at $3,000) month-to-month.
+Data export is always free, and there is no early-termination fee.
+Medi is $20 per client practice per month, with volume pricing available for larger books.

-Per published industry guidance, a clean RCM platform switch takes thirty to forty-five days when enrollment, data transfer, and A/R handoff run in parallel rather than in sequence.
-Billing companies that compress below twenty-one days routinely lose eight to twelve percent of trailing A/R because aged claims stop being worked while setup consumes all available capacity.
-CollaborateMD adds a layer most other migrations do not: because its clearinghouse is ePS rather than a neutral party, enrollment relationships live inside the EverHealth ecosystem and do not port to Stedi.
-Every payer requires new transaction enrollment even where ePS enrollment existed, because ERA routing is bound to the specific clearinghouse receiving the 835 file.
+As a working estimate, a clean Medi cutover is often around one business day per practice once the CollaborateMD export, provider identifiers, payer inventory, and user list are ready.
+Enrollment, data transfer, and A/R handoff still run in parallel, so the cutover estimate should not be confused with the whole transition.
+CollaborateMD adds a layer most migrations do not: its clearinghouse is ePS, not a neutral third party, so enrollment relationships live inside the EverHealth ecosystem and do not port to Stedi.
+Every payer needs new transaction enrollment even where ePS enrollment existed, because ERA routing is bound to the specific clearinghouse receiving the 835.

-The two non-negotiable contract terms for the CollaborateMD termination arrangement: the outgoing account continues to work all pre-cutover claims for at least sixty days with documented aging reporting, and your billing company retains access to historical records for the two-year minimum HIPAA audit purposes require.
+Two contract terms are non-negotiable for the CollaborateMD termination.
+The outgoing account works all pre-cutover claims for at least sixty days with documented aging reporting, and your billing company keeps access to historical records for the two-year minimum HIPAA audits require.

 What CollaborateMD actually exports

-CollaborateMD's Customer Software Agreement (Section 3.3) requires a formal professional services request for data export — not automatic.
-Section 3.1 permits CollaborateMD to deactivate accounts and delete data after termination, so export requests must be submitted and received before the account closes.
+CollaborateMD's Customer Software Agreement (Section 3.3) requires a formal professional services request for data export; it is not automatic.
+Section 3.1 permits CollaborateMD to deactivate accounts and delete data after termination, so the export must be requested and received before the account closes.

-What does not come through any export: open-claim follow-up notes, in-flight appeal records and their supporting documents, ePS enrollment relationships, and per-payer scrub rule customizations.
+Does not export: open-claim follow-up notes, in-flight appeal records and their supporting documents, ePS enrollment relationships, and per-payer scrub-rule customizations.

-CollaborateMD caps document storage by tier — 75 MB on Starter, 150 MB on Basic, 200 MB on Growth, 250 MB on Unlimited — with overage charges beyond those limits.
-Capterra reviewers flag the per-megabyte model specifically: "still charge per MB to store documents like we are back in the early 2000's."
-Audit the total document footprint before requesting the export and download everything needed for open appeals or audit compliance before the account closes.
+CollaborateMD caps document storage by tier (75 MB on Starter, 150 MB on Basic, 200 MB on Growth, 250 MB on Unlimited), with overage charges past those limits.
+Capterra reviewers flag the per-megabyte model directly: "still charge per MB to store documents like we are back in the early 2000's."
+Audit the total document footprint, then download everything needed for open appeals or audit compliance before the account closes.

 Migration planning checklist